MWD-FALL17-GROUP-PROJECT/central_project_repository/README.md

 # central_project_repository
-Description of Phase I to be updated shortly
+Description of Phase II to be updated shortly